freenas/freenas-docs/userguide/system.rst

 supported hardware.

-If the license expires or additional hardware, features, or contract type are required, contact your iXsystems support engineer.
-Once you have the new license string, click the :guilabel:`Update License` button, paste in the new license, and click :guilabel:`OK`.
+If the license expires or additional hardware, features, or contract type are required, contact an iXsystems support engineer.
+Once a new license string, click the :guilabel:`Update License` button, paste in the new license, and click :guilabel:`OK`.
 The new details will be displayed.